DJ-Lor/DJ-Lor/README.md

 **Hi, I'm Loreli, a passionate problem-solver with a background in product, engineering and project delivery!💃**

-I bring together strategic vision, technical acumen and effective stakeholder management to drive impactful product development aligned with business objectives.
-I enjoy working collaboratively with different teams and delivering excellent products and solutions that clients love ❤️.
+**I bring together strategic vision, technical acumen and effective stakeholder management to drive impactful product development aligned with business objectives.
+I enjoy working collaboratively with different teams and delivering excellent products and solutions that clients love ❤️**

-In my current role now as an Engineering Consultant, I help clients securely achieve a "continuous everything" approach.
-Specialising in Project Delivery, Security and the Observability space, I advocate for early integration of security and quality in the SDLC process.

 **Check out my [portfolio](https://dj-lor.github.io/portfolio/)✨**
 ______